aws-samples/shopfloor-connectivity/docs/core/client-proxy-configuration.md

 ---
 ### NoProxyAddresses
-Comma-separated list of addresses for which can be accessed without using the proxy
+The NoProxyAddresses property accepts a comma-separated list of addresses that should bypass the proxy server.
+These addresses will be accessed directly without going through the configured proxy.
+This optional string property allows you to specify exceptions to proxy routing, such as local or internal network addresses.

 **Type**: String

-Optional

 ---
 ### ProxyPassword
-Proxy server password
+The ProxyPassword property specifies the password for proxy server authentication.
+This optional string property should be used in conjunction with ProxyUsername when the proxy server requires authentication credentials.

 **Type**: String